renatabiniek/hush-daisies/README.md

   * **Testimonials:**
     * There is a testimonial count with an icon displayed underneath the image.
 It shows the total number of comments for the particular workshop.
-    * Underneath the workshop detials section, testimonial section is visible.
+    * Underneath the workshop details section, testimonial section is visible.
     * If there are no comments, a message is displayed, otherwise comments are shown in descending order, including the name of the author and the date.
     * If user is logged in, Edit and Delete links are displayed underneath the comments they wrote.
     * Edit link opens Edit your comment page.